 Black Friday Sustainability: Three ways to help e-commerce go green

-The rise of e-commerce shopping, and the appeal of sale-price products during the holiday shopping weekend, sees a lot of products being shipped from stores to buyers’ homes.
-This, in turn, leads to large quantities of packaging that need to be recovered from domestic recycling collections in a way that allows that packaging to become high quality material for recycling.
+The rise of e-commerce shopping, and the appeal of sale-price products during the holiday shopping weekend see a lot of products being shipped from stores to buyers’ homes.
+This, in turn, leads to large quantities of packaging that need to be recovered from domestic recycling collections in a way that allows said packaging to become high-quality material for recycling.

 At DS Smith, we believe in approaching society’s challenges with a big-picture perspective, not just tackling individual parts.
 So how can packaging design and production, e-commerce, and recycling come together to make Black Friday greener?

-According to a recent report by DS Smith , 60% of e-commerce deliveries contain packaging that is either one-quarter air, or that uses polystyrene and plastic fillers to fill up empty space.
-This not only means that consumers need to dispose of more than just cardboard packaging, but also impacts delivery vehicles: larger boxes take up more space, which leads to more trips and more delivery vehicles on the road.
+According to a recent report by DS Smith3, 60% of e-commerce deliveries contain packaging that is either one-quarter air or uses polystyrene and plastic fillers to fill up space.
+This not only means that consumers need to dispose of more than just cardboard packaging, but it also impacts delivery vehicles: larger boxes take up more space, which leads to more trips and more delivery vehicles on the road.

-It’s estimated that there could be up to 82,000 delivery vans on UK streets to handle the Black Friday purchases, because 81% of Black Friday purchases last year included a home delivery.4 Companies can solve this by re-evaluating the packaging they use to transport their products.
-Eliminating the empty space in packaging will also remove the need for single-use, hard to recycle materials such as plastic air bags, while ensuring that the product is protected in transit, preventing waste created by damage during transport .
+Companies can solve this by re-evaluating the packaging they use to transport their products.
+Reducing the amount of packaging and using recyclable alternatives will remove the need for single-use, hard-to-recycle materials such as plastic air bags, while ensuring that the product is protected in transit.

-With consumers now bearing the responsibility of recycling the transit or secondary packaging that protects their e-commerce deliveries, businesses should use packaging materials that are easily recyclable through household recycling collections.
+With consumers now bearing the responsibility of recycling the packaging that protects their Black Friday goods, businesses should use packaging materials that are easily recyclable through household recycling collections.
 This means avoiding, where possible, difficult-to-recycle materials such as polystyrene.

 It is only by examining society’s challenges in the whole that we can find ways to ensure that consumers’ desire for a good deal can have less of an impact on the environment.
 E-commerce brings new challenges in terms of the movement of products and packaging out of the retail supply cycle into residential recycling collections, but by ensuring that products and packaging are designed to be reusable or recyclable, we can take another step toward a resource-efficient consumer society.